szstonelee/gointernal/interface.md

 Under hood, the interface is composed of two referecnes, each reference is one word size in memory.

-You can imagine the references similiar to Java reference or C++ smart pointer.
+You can imagine the references similar to Java reference or C++ smart pointer.

 ### The first reference: itable + value type